chambesi/GiveawayGenerator/README.md

 or
 py -m pip install pyqt6

-I wrote this program to help me decide how to choose the winner for a giveaway using the random module and based the concept of the function on John Elder's To Do List code from Codemy.com because it was the closest thing resembling what I wanted the program to do.
+I wrote this program to help me decide how to choose the winner for a giveaway using the random module and based the concept of the function on John Elder's To Do List code from Codemy.com because it was the closest thing resembling how I wanted the program to function.

 You can enter any number of entries and use special characters like @ and the like.